gis-ops/tutorials/webservices/fastapi/fastapi_auth_vector_tiles.md

         content = await conn.fetchval_b(q, **p)

     return Response(bytes(content), media_type="application/x-protobuf")
 ```

 Note that we use a different engine to access PostGIS asynchronously for faster tile serving (we stick with the synchronous way to get the user details for easier caching).

-Let's disect a bit what's happening in the endpoint function: we use `morecantile` to calculate the requested tile's bounding box, and then pass it to our sql query.
-You might wonder how short this query is, given it does so much: it gets the address points from our user's assigned postal code, that lie within the tile's bounds and packages it as a protobuf binary.
+Let's disect a bit what's happening in the endpoint function: we use `morecantile` to calculate the requested tile's bounding box, and then pass it to our SQL query.
+You might wonder how short this query is, given it does so much: it gets the address points from our user's assigned postal code, that lie within the tile's bounds and packages it as a protobuf binary (MVT).
 Thanks to the power of PostGIS, we can simply call two functions that do all the heavy lifting of vector tile conversion: `ST_AsMVTGeom` to convert the geometries, and `ST_AsMVT` to convert a record (i.e. the geometry including all the wanted properties).

 Finally, let's test our application.
 Run the API with `uvicorn main:vectortile_app --reload --port 8001
 `.
 We can use `cURL` to try out the log in logic: